Register a Register a Utility Model

 39,65% | 49,30% | 54,10% | 47,68% |

-As you can see, taking as reference the approval rates of Invention Patents (47%), Industrial Design (97%), and Utility Model (88%), you can find a clear answer to why the majority of intellectual property advisors almost always recommend the Utility Model as a method to protect an invention.
+As you can see, taking as a reference the approval rates for Invention Patents (47%), Industrial Design (97%), and Utility Model (88%), you’ll find a clear answer as to why most intellectual property advisors almost always recommend the Utility Model as a method to protect an invention.

-The Utility Model is the method of protecting inventions with the highest economic margin for intellectual property advisors.
+The Utility Model is the invention protection method with the highest profit margin for intellectual property advisors.
 Likewise, it is much more likely that the Patent and Trademark Office will approve a Utility Model than an Invention Patent.

-The likelihood of the Patent and Trademark Office granting Utility Model titles is very high, this probability is conditioned by the low rigor with which a Utility Model is evaluated, as substantive examination is not required.
+The likelihood that the Patent and Trademark Office will grant Utility Model titles is very high.
+This probability is linked to the low level of scrutiny applied when evaluating a Utility Model, as a substantive examination is not required.

-To apply for a Utility Model it is necessary to draft a descriptive memorandum of the invention.
-If the invention memorandum meets the formal requirements demanded by the Patent Office, the invention will be published in the Official Gazette of Patents and Trademarks.
-In case during the 60-day publication period, no inventor or company submits an opposition, the Utility Model will be approved.
-This does not mean that the Utility Model, subsequently, can become an invention patent.
+To apply for a Utility Model, it is necessary to write a descriptive report of the invention.
+If the invention report meets the formal requirements set by the Patent Office, the invention will be published in the Official Bulletin of Patents and Trademarks.
+If no inventor or company files an opposition within 60 days of publication, the Utility Model will be approved.
+However, this does not mean that the Utility Model can later be converted into an Invention Patent.

 Common errors in the management of Utility Models

-Error 4: Registering a Utility Model in cases where registering an Industrial Design would be advisable.
-As you may have concluded by now, for intellectual property advisors or patent attorneys, it will always be simpler and more economically attractive to file a Utility Model than a Patent or an Industrial Design.
-Therefore, if the improvements you propose for an invention are related to its shape or aesthetics, it might be more advisable to protect an invention through an Industrial Design.
+As you may have concluded by now, for intellectual property advisors or patent attorneys, it will always be easier and more financially attractive to file a Utility Model rather than a Patent or Industrial Design.
+Therefore, if the improvements you propose to an invention are related to its shape or aesthetics, it may be more advisable to protect an invention through an Industrial Design.

 When you have an idea that improves an existing product, but the innovation is not too relevant, it is likely that the Utility Model is the best way of protecting the invention.
 If you are selling your product and it closely resembles a product that is patented or registered as an Industrial Design, it is likely that the judge will refrain from issuing precautionary measures until a final decision is made.
 Specifically, the main advantage of having a Utility Model is being able to take advantage of time, selling products, until a decision is made in a patent dispute.
 If your intention is to protect the invention from being copied, internationalize the sale of a novel or improved product, or you intend to sell an invention to a large company or sell a patent to an investor, registering a Utility Model is highly unadvisable.